 What data is collected

-Sometimes device users are worried whether somebody can access their contacts, call details, messages, files, or photos through Miradore.
+Sometimes device users are worried about whether somebody can access their contacts, call details, messages, files, or photos through Miradore.
 This is not possible for anyone.

-Next, we list the requested permissions for Android device management.
+The following step lists the requested permissions for Android device management.
 You can find out why Miradore needs certain permissions and what can or can't be done with them.
 These principles apply to all device platforms.

 Miradore needs camera permissions for collecting inventory information about the device's camera, including megapixels, flash, and focal length.